 - Communicates infrequently and ineffectively

-- Never clarifies the big picture and definitely doesn't work with us
+- Never clarifies the big picture and never works alongside subordinates

-- Effective leaders bring out the best in others: Great leaders don’t just get extraordinary results as a result of their own contributions.
-They have the ability to elevate the performance of everyone around them.
-They believe that everyone has untapped potential to grow and improve, and give people the confidence to achieve their own goals.
+- Effective leaders bring out the best in others.
+They believe that everyone has untapped potential and give people the confidence to achieve that potential.

-- The best leaders inspire with their words and actions: Great leaders have bold visions and audacious goals, but they also have the ability to communicate in a way that inspires others to act.
-They appeal to people’s emotions, using an image, stories, metaphors, and other ways that move people to action.
-They involve others in order to give people a sense of ownership and control.
-And they never ask people to do something that they would not do themselves.
+- The best leaders inspire with words and actions.
+They have bold visions and audacious goals, but they also have the ability to communicate in a way that inspires others to act.
+They involve others to give people a sense of ownership and control.

-- Great leaders are genuine and authentic: These leaders know who they are and they are not afraid to let others see their core values, their strengths, and their weaknesses.
-They are transparent and let everyone know in a way that is seen as “real” and genuine.
+- Great leaders are genuine.
+They know who they are and they are not afraid to let others see their core values, strengths, and weaknesses.

-- Good leaders can be trusted and they trust others: Effective leaders inspire trust.
+- They can be trusted and they trust others.
 They say what they mean, mean what they say, and do what they promise to do.
-They are also trusting of others – not in a naïve way, but they will assume you can be trusted until you prove otherwise.
+They expect the same of others.

-- They preach and practice accountability: The best leaders are accountable to their team members and stakeholders.
-They admit their own mistakes and they never point fingers or make excuses.
+- They preach and practice accountability.
+The best leaders admit their mistakes and never point fingers or make excuses.
 They also hold others accountable.

-- They empower others: Great leaders are comfortable delegating.
-They push decisions down to the lowest level, and they understand the motivational power of giving people control.
-They don’t hoard or abuse their power, they give it away freely.
+- They empower others.
+Great leaders are comfortable delegating.
+They understand the motivational power of giving people control.
+They don’t hoard or abuse their power.

 The Bottom Line:

 When you have the opportunity to work for a leader who displays the qualities described above, pay close attention and learn.
-These lessons offer priceless guidance as you strive to grow into the type of leader people describe positively in workshops and seminars!
+These lessons offer priceless guidance as you strive to grow into the leader other people describe positively in workshops and seminars.